autowarefoundation/autoware-documentation/docs/support/troubleshooting.md

 free -h
 ```

+For more detailed configuration steps, along with an explanation of swap, refer to Digital Ocean's ["How To Add Swap Space on Ubuntu 20.04" tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04)

 ### Errors when using the latest version of Autoware

 If you are working with the latest version of Autoware, issues can occur due to out-of-date software or old build files.